codexshami/codexshami/README.md

 ##  Data Analytics Intern
 **Future intern Pvt Ltd** | *June 2025 - Aug 2025*

--Utilized Power BI and Microsoft Excel to create interactive dashboards and generate insightful reports -Performed data analysis using Pandas and NumPy to identify trends and support data-driven decision-making -Developed Python scripts for data cleaning and preprocessing, improving data accuracy and consistency -Worked with real-world datasets to transform raw data into meaningful insights for business applications
+-Utilized Power BI and Microsoft Excel to create interactive dashboards and generate insightful reports.

+-Performed data analysis using Pandas and NumPy to identify trends and support data-driven decision-making.

+-Developed Python scripts for data cleaning and preprocessing, improving data accuracy and consistency.

+-Worked with real-world datasets to transform raw data into meaningful insights for business applications.

 <img src="Futureintern.png" width="500">